jasonbayton/11ty/_src/android/what-is-android-enterprise-and-why-is-it-used.md

 ### QR provisioning

 In Android 7.0 Nougat, the ability to provision a device with a QR code was introduced for both local and remote provisioning for OEMs who choose to support it (most do).
-By tapping on **Welcome** 6 times when the device boots into the setup Wizard, it will prompt the device to connect to WiFi and start QR enrolment, downloading a QR reader with which to scan an EMM enrolment code such as this one for MobileIron (and it will scan, if you’d like to try, however you’ll need a MobileIron Core to complete enrolment):
+By tapping on **Welcome** 6 times when the device boots into the setup Wizard, it will prompt the device to connect to Wi-Fi and start QR enrolment, downloading a QR reader with which to scan an EMM enrolment code such as this one for MobileIron (and it will scan, if you’d like to try, however you’ll need a MobileIron Core to complete enrolment):

 ![](https://cdn.bayton.org/uploads/2017/08/static_qr_code_without_logo-5.png)

 In Android 9.0 Pie, the QR package is bundled into the system and therefore doesn’t require a download.
 This offers much faster provisioning as the device no longer needs to connect to the internet to download the QR package.
-New in 9 also is the ability to add WiFi credentials to the QR, thus removing one further step from the process.
+New in 9 also is the ability to add Wi-Fi credentials to the QR, thus removing one further step from the process.
 It easily provisions 3x faster than in older Android versions.

 <div class="callout callout-success">